RequiDev/ReModCE/README.md

 ReMod Community Edition - A All-in-One VRChat mod to suit all your needs using [MelonLoader](https://github.com/LavaGang/MelonLoader)

 # Description
 This is essentially a public version of my invite-only VRChat mod.
 It's a cut-down version with no connection to the ReMod server and with it's security measures removed.

+If you want a feature or have a bug report, head over to the issues page and create an issue for it!

 # Installation & Usage
 Grab the latest loader from [here](https://api.vrcmg.com/v0/mods/246/ReModCE.Loader.dll) and put it in your Mods directory.